rayko/gnip_api/README.md

 GnipApi::Apis::PowerTrack::Rules.new.delete rules
 ```

-**Important**: There's no mapping between PowerTrack Rules and the rules you create.
-Gnip suggests to generate and UID including the tag, to create an identifier and keep the mapping.
+**Important**: There's no mapping between PowerTrack Rules and the rules you create, and they do not generate any identifier.
+Gnip suggests to generate an UID including the tag, to create an identifier and keep the mapping.
 When you delete a rule, the rule you are sending **needs to be exaclty the same you used on upload**, otherwise you would be trying to delete a non-existent rule or deleting a different rule, both cases without error from Gnip alerting this.
 Running a hash function over the JSON rule should do the trick.

 Same as upload, no response from Gnip when deleting.
 Finally, you can stream the activities and do something with them: